justunsix/rust-tests/atuin-tests/pr2543/README.md

 ### Pre-requisites

 - [rustup](https://www.rust-lang.org/tools/install)
+- Remove existing installations of the Atuin binary (for example [Uninstalling Atuin](https://docs.atuin.sh/uninstall/), `cargo uninstall atuin`, or remove it from path)
 - Windows only: [protobuf (protoc)](https://github.com/protocolbuffers/protobuf)
-- Remove existing installations of the Atuin binary (for example [Uninstalling Atuin](https://docs.atuin.sh/uninstall/), `cargo uninstall atuin`, remove it from path)
 - Optional - Clear your pwsh and/or PowerShell profiles during testing to be sure other modules or environment settings do not conflict with atuin.